queryluke/masseffect-5e-data/data/powers/biotic-jump.md

 Your Spellcasting Ability determines how far you can jump.

 __Long Jump__.
 When you make a long jump, you cover a number of meters up to your Spellcasting Ability score.
-If jumping over an obstacle, subtract 1 meter of distance per 2 meters of the obstacle's height.
+If jumping over an obstacle, subtract <me-distance length="5" /> of distance per <me-distance length="10" /> of the obstacle's height.

 __High Jump__.
 When you make a high jump, you leap into the air a number of meters equal to 2 + your Spellcasting Modifier.